bbatsov/emacsredux/_posts/2026-03-03-expreg-expand-region-reborn.md

 [expreg](https://github.com/casouri/expreg) (short for "expand region")[^1] is a package by Yuan Fu -- the same person who implemented Emacs's built-in tree-sitter support.
-Yuan Fu created expreg in mid-2023, shortly after the tree-sitter integration shipped in Emacs 29, and it landed on GNU ELPA in August 2023.
+Yuan Fu created expreg in mid-2023, shortly after the tree-sitter integration shipped in Emacs 29, and it landed on GNU ELPA soon after.
 It's a natural extension of his tree-sitter work: if you've given Emacs a proper understanding of code structure, you might as well use it for selection too.